-(t) Pro Forma Financial Information
+(s) Pro Forma Financial Information

-The unaudited pro forma financial data presents the impact of the Partnership's C corporation conversion ("Conversion") and the results of operations and financial position attributable to the Conversion.
-The unaudited pro forma condensed consolidated financial data have been prepared as if the Conversion occurred as a beginning balance adjustment of the respective period under review.
+The unaudited pro forma financial data presents the impact of the conversion of the Partnership to a limited liability company and the contribution of that entity to Mammoth Inc. in connection with the proposed initial public offering of Mammoth Inc. as described in paragraph (o) of this Note 1.
+The unaudited pro forma condensed consolidated financial data have been prepared as if the conversion and contribution occurred as a beginning balance adjustment of the respective period under review.
 The unaudited pro forma data have been prepared based on the assumption that the Partnership will be treated as a C Corporation for U.S. federal and state income tax purposes.
 The unaudited pro forma data have also been prepared based on certain pro forma adjustments to the income tax provision.

-The pro forma adjustments are based upon currently available information and certain assumptions and estimates; therefore, the actual effects of the Conversion will differ from the pro forma adjustments.
+The pro forma adjustments are based upon currently available information and certain assumptions and estimates; therefore, the actual effects of the conversion and contribution will differ from the pro forma adjustments.
 However, the Partnership's management considers the applied estimates and assumptions to provide a reasonable basis for the presentation of the significant effects of certain transactions that are expected to have a continuing impact on the Partnership.
-In addition, the Partnership's management considers the pro forma adjustments to be factually supportable and to appropriately represent the expected impact of items that are directly attributable to conversion from a Partnership to a C Corporation.
+In addition, the Partnership's management considers the pro forma adjustments to be factually supportable and to appropriately represent the expected impact of items that are directly attributable to the treatment of the Partnership as a C Corporation.

-(u) Earnings per Share
+(t) Earnings per Share